craigbilner/craigbilner.github.io/README.md

 # blog thing
-a thing where I put stuff
+a thing where I put stuff with ember